 The partnership with Ark Schools network, a multi-academy trust of over 40 schools, provides resource and expertise without eroding individual school identity.
 Ark Globe leverages this network actively, for example, students access performances at major London venues including the Barbican, Royal Festival Hall, and BBC studios through Ark Schools' collective partnerships.

-Drilling into subject specifics: in reading, the average scaled score was 105 (against the England average of 100), indicating students are performing consistently above expected standards.
-Mathematics scaled score of 104 similarly suggests solid above-average attainment.
-Greater depth achievement, pupils demonstrating mastery rather than mere competence, reached 20% in writing, well above the England average of 8%.
+Drilling into subject specifics: in reading, the average scaled score was 106, indicating students are performing consistently above expected standards.
+Mathematics scaled score of 106 similarly suggests solid above-average attainment.
+Greater depth achievement, pupils demonstrating mastery rather than mere competence, reached 30% in writing.
 These figures suggest the school catches students effectively from diverse starting points and moves them forward.

 Secondary results show consistent progress.
-In 2024, the school achieved an Attainment 8 score of 46.9, which is slightly above the England average of 45.9.
+In the current 2024-25 / 2025 dataset, the school achieved an Attainment 8 score of 48.4.
 Progress 8, the measure of value-added progress from starting points to GCSE, was +0.22, meaning students made above-average progress from their KS4 entry points.
-The school ranks 1,275th in England for GCSE results (FindMySchool ranking), also placing it in the typical performance band, the middle 35% of secondary schools.
-Locally in Southwark, the school ranks 15th.
+The school ranks 1,998th of 3,895 schools in England for GCSE academic outcomes, with an overall GCSE rank of 1,522nd.
+Locally in Southwark, the school ranks 17th.

-The English Baccalaureate measure, entry across sciences, languages, history/geography, and English or maths, shows 31% of pupils achieved grades 5 or above, above the England average of 25%.
+The English Baccalaureate measure, entry across sciences, languages, history/geography, and English or maths, shows 30.3% of pupils achieved grades 5 or above, with 88.4% entered for EBacc.
 This suggests broader academic breadth among the cohort rather than concentration in humanities or STEM alone.

 What explains this trajectory?
 The sixth form's focus on university preparation begins from day one.
 Entry requirements are clear and non-negotiable.
 Once admitted, students are immersed in an environment where every adult believes they belong at a top-tier university.
 This isn't false optimism; it's evidence-based aspiration.
 The mentoring programme with Oxford University, mentioned by sixth form students, provides structure and role models.
 The dedicated careers guidance focuses exclusively on university pathways.